 The early years saw just over half of the states attending with many states not even bothering to return messages to the USCF Scholastic Director.
 I wondered if this event was ever going to get at least two-thirds of the states and maybe help support a young man who wanted to become a GM.

 Several times I would contact a high school state champion and the word was, “The Denker event does not have any strong players and I have other things to do during the summer.”
 At this point, it was very much like the film about baseball: “If you build it they will come.”
-And sure enough they did, and the state count began to rise because GM Denker kept up the positive enthusiasm needed to move this event forward.
+Sure enough they did, and the state count began to rise because GM Denker kept up the positive enthusiasm needed to move this event forward.
 He always had a smile and a kind word to say to the players with interesting stories and a sense of humor flowing through the conversation.
 The man was magnetic, had the joy of living, and funny chess stories that kept the gathering alive.

 He gained support from the University of Texas at Dallas (UTD) who provided a scholarship.
 Texas Tech has also supported the event and so has the Chess Trust.